Our Favorite Food Storage Set!

 How to store Peanut Butter to extend its shelf life?

 You can help peanut butter keep fresh longer by storing it in your fridge immediately after use, although processed peanut butter will be fine on the shelf as well.
-Once prepared (if homemade) or opened from the jar, it should be stored in a tightly closed container, the original container is great, to keep moisture and other contaminants from touching the peanut butter.
+Once prepared (if homemade) or opened from the jar, it should be stored in a tightly closed container.
+The original container works great to keep moisture and other contaminants from touching the peanut butter.

 Interesting facts about Peanut Butter: